ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_source_prep.md

 ---

 ## Overview
-This script prepares *SWAN internal source boundary commands* for parallel SWAN+ADCIRC simulations.
-It reads internal source node information from the ADCIRC nodal attribute file (`fort.13`) and assigns each source node to its corresponding *subdomain partition (PE folder)* after domain decomposition has been run using the `partmesh.txt` file.
+This script works specifically for the spatial control workflow to prepare *SWAN internal source boundary commands* for parallel SWAN+ADCIRC simulations.
+It reads internal source node information from the *modified* (with the make13.py script) ADCIRC nodal attribute file (`fort.13`) and assigns each source node to its corresponding *subdomain partition (PE folder)* after domain decomposition has been run using the `partmesh.txt` file.

 For each subdomain folder, the script generates a *local SWAN input file (`fort.26`)* containing the required `BOUndspec` commands that specify spectral forcing.
 The script then copies the generated files into the corresponding subdomain directories.